ChrisKlug/web-dev-workshop/labs/lab8/lab8.md

 }
 ```

-In this case, as you will need to use the id of the product you are adding to the database as part of the setup, you can't implement as a simple lambda function.
+In this case, as you will need to use the id of the product you are adding to the database as part of the setup, you can't implement it as a simple lambda function.
 Instead, the call to the `TestHelper.ExecuteTest()` method needs to be inside a proper method

 ```csharp
 [Fact]